 About Our Plans

-Coastal Living working drawings offer complete conceptual designs of our homes.
-However, our working drawings do not include fully engineered construction documents.What is Included:
+Coastal Living construction documents offer complete conceptual designs of our homes.
+However, they are not include fully engineered for your specific building location.

 - Foundation Plans - Shows the foundation layout, including drawings for a basement, slab, or crawlspace.
 Only one type is included with each plan.